-Students in the EPS PhD program who do not meet the EPS foundation requirements must make up this deficiency as soon as possible after admission to the program, and before the end of their first year in the program.
+As stated under "EPS Foundation Requirements," students in the EPS PhD program who do not meet the EPS foundation requirements must make up this deficiency as soon as possible after admission to the program and before the end of their first year.

-The department's specific PhD requirements complement the more general TGS degree requirements (see introduction).
-The aim of these requirements, in addition to providing the training necessary for your graduate research, is to develop professional breadth and depth.
+The department's specific PhD requirements complement the more general TGS degree requirements (see Introduction).
+Besides providing the training necessary for your graduate research, these requirements aim to develop professional breadth and depth.

 The PhD requires a total of 16 courses that should be taken by the 12th quarter of the program, of which 13 courses must be taken within the first eight quarters.
-Please note, and take into account in your planning, that few, if any, EARTH courses are taught in summer quarter.
+Please note, and consider in your planning, that few, if any, EARTH courses are taught in the summer quarter.
 These courses are as follows:

-Group A) Six 300-level EARTH courses (Advanced Earth Science Courses);

-- Group B) Zero to four graduate-credit bearing courses, offered by other departments than Earth and Planetary Sciences, in mathematics, statistics, natural sciences, data science, or engineering.
+- Group A) Six 300-level EARTH courses (Advanced Earth Science Courses); - Group B) Zero to four graduate-credit bearing courses, offered by other departments than Earth and Planetary Sciences, in mathematics, statistics, natural sciences, data science, or engineering.
 Note that all 400-level and most, but not all, 300-level courses fall in this category).
-Students with a foundation in the Earth Sciences are encouraged to take at least two of these non-EARTH courses.
-(Advanced non-Earth Science Courses); - Group C) Four to six EARTH 499 courses (Independent studies) with two different faculty members, taken within the first 8 quarters.
-Recommended pacing is one per quarter with two in the quarter prior to the qualifying exam.
+Students with a foundation in Earth Sciences are encouraged to take at least two of these non-EARTH courses.
+(Advanced non-Earth Science Courses); - Group C) Four to six EARTH 499 courses (Independent studies) with two different faculty members, taken within the first eight quarters.
+Recommended pacing is one per quarter with two in the quarter before the qualifying exam.
 (EARTH 499 Courses). - Group D) Zero to six other EARTH courses bearing graduate credit.
-Additional other courses may be considered towards fulfillment of group D by petitioning in writing to the Director of Graduate Studies (DGS) (Other EARTH Courses).
+Additional courses may be considered to fulfill group D by petitioning in writing to the Director of Graduate Studies (DGS) (Other EARTH Courses).

-All courses taken to satisfy these requirements should be graded with regular letter grades.
-The letter grade system employed at Northwestern University, as well as TGS policies on incomplete grades is explained at:
+All courses that satisfy these requirements should be graded with regular letter grades (a "Pass" grade does not qualify).
+The letter grade system employed at Northwestern University, as well as TGS policies on incomplete grades, is explained at: